Guide to Visiting Washington DC During Holiday Season

 If you like to ice skate, Washington, D.C. has several rinks.
 One I recommend is the National Gallery Sculpture Garden rink.
 It is open every day until March 6.
 You can bring skates or rent them.
 The fee is $10 and skates rental is $5.
 Enjoy the beautiful location across from the National Archives, next to the Natural History Museum, and along the National Mall.
 Hours are 11 am – 9 pm Sunday through Thursday and 11 am – 11 pm Friday and Saturday nights.
 The café is open until 5 pm most days.
 The nearest metro station is Archives/Navy Memorial.

 The Wharf Ice Rink is more limited in its hours.
 It is open Wednesdays – Fridays: 4 pm – 10 pm, Saturdays: 12 pm – 10 pm, and Sundays: 12 pm – 8 pm.
-The location at 970 Wharf Street SW, Washington, DC 20024 is convenient to all the dining and shopping at the Wharf.
+The location at 970 Wharf Street SW, Washington, DC 20024 is convenient for all the dining and shopping at the Wharf.
 Pricing is similar: $12 for admission and $6 to rent skates.

 You can also ice skate at Georgetown Harbour.
 The rink is open daily: 11:30 am to 9 pm Sunday – Thursday and 11:30 am to 11 pm Friday and Saturday.
 Pricing is as follows: Adults: $10, Under 12 and Seniors/Military: $9/ Groups $13.
 Skate rental is $7.
 Skaters are encouraged to book a reservation online to help promote social distancing.